vlayer-xyz/monorepo/README.md

 ```

-The summing is added so that noir does not eliminate dead code
+The summing is added so that noir does not eliminate dead code.

 The interesting part is that if you compute 3 hashes instead of 4 - it works.
 This corresponds to ~453k gates.